phys-tools/pi-qmc/README.md

 Important configure flags:

+*   Compile the code for 1, 2, 3 or 4 dimensional
+    simulations.
+(Four dimensional simulations are mostly
+    used for testing spin algorithms or other mathematical models.)

         --with-ndim=NDIM

-  Lets you compile the code for 1, 2, 3 or 4 dimensional
-  simulations.
-(Four dimensional simulations are mostly used for testing spin algorithms or other mathematical models.)
+*   Enable MPI for parallel simulation.

         --enable-mpi

-  Enable's MPI for parallel simulation.
+*   Use the SPRNG library for random numbers.

         --enable-sprng

-  Use the SPRNG library for random numbers.

-If configure have trouble locating the proper blas and lapack libraries:
+*   If configure has trouble locating the proper blas and lapack libraries:

         --with-blas=<lib>
         --with-lapack=<lib>

-If you are using cmake, you can set the compiler with:
+If you are using cmake, you can set the intel compilers with:

     env CC=icc CXX=icpc cmake .